Easy-to-read medicine information about hydroxychloroquine – what is it, how to take hydroxychloroquine safely and possible side effects.

 |Side effects||What should I do?|

-- Hydroxychloroquine interacts with a number of important medications and herbal supplements so check with your doctor or pharmacist.
+- Hydroxychloroquine interacts with a number of important medications and herbal supplements so check with your doctor or pharmacist before starting hydroxychloroquine or before starting any new medicines.

 - Do not take antacids within four hours (before or after) of taking hydroxychloroquine.